Groovie Goolies

-Groovie Goolies is an American animated television show that had its original run Saturday mornings on CBS between 1970 and 1972.
+Groovie Goolies is an American animated television show that had its original run Saturday mornings on CBS during the 1970-71.
 It was rebroadcast the following season on Sunday mornings.
 Set at a decrepit castle, the show focused on its monstrous but good-natured and mostly friendly inhabitants.
 Created by Filmation, Groovie Goolies was an original creation of the studio; its characters would cross over with Filmation's Archie Comics adaptations including Sabrina the Teenage Witch and The Archie Show, as well as with the Looney Tunes cast.

 Premise

 The Goolies were a group of hip monsters residing at Horrible Hall (a haunted boarding house for monsters) on Horrible Drive.
 Many of the characters referred to each other as cousins.
 Most of the Goolies were (in look and sound) pop-culture echoes of the classic horror-film monsters created in the 1930s and 1940s, mostly by Universal Pictures.
 Shows consisted of fast-cut sequences of pun-filled jokes and short skits, and each episode included two pop songs, one performed by The Monster Trio (Drac, Frankie and Wolfie) and a closing number crooned by one of a rotating roster of guest bands.